AdvancedOperations/Operacjas/README.md

 Instead of using `didSuccess` and `didFail`, you can also use `didFinishWithErrors`, which is gonna be notified when operation finishes, no matter successfuly or not.
 Also keep in mind that if you specify `didFinishWithErrors`, `didSuccess` and `didFail` will be ignored.
 In most cases, using `didSuccess` and `didFail` is the best option.

 ##### Operation conditions
 You can solve pretty complex problems with `NSOperation`s and dependencies, but `OperationCondition` takes that even further, allowing you to create very sophisticated workflows.
 You can create and assign any number of conditions to an `Operation` object.
 Conditions ensure you that some operation will be executed *only* if condition was satisfied.
-Take these situation as examples:
+Take these situations as examples:

-> - Download file only if server is reachable
+ - Download file only if server is reachable
-> - Perform request only if user is logged in
+ - Perform request only if user is logged in
-> - Try to get user's location only if permission to do so is granted
+ - Try to get user's location only if permission to do so is granted

 Basically, your condition can do two things.
 First, it can *generate dependency* for operation.
+Second, it can *evalute condition*, meaning it can check if the condition is satisfied or not.

 For example, some `LoggedInCondition` can generate `LoginOperation` which will present a login view if the user is not logged in.
-After `LoginOperation` is completed (i.e. user logs in or cancel), you can evaluate a condition to actually check if user is logged in, and pass that result to determine whether your initial operation needs to be executed.
+After `LoginOperation` is completed (i.e. user logs in or cancel), you can evaluate a condition to actually check if the user is logged in, and pass that result to determine whether your initial operation needs to be executed.
 Let's look at some code:

 ```swift
 struct LoggedInCondition: OperationCondition {